-- Goal: The long-term scheduling of transmission outages improves forecasted system topology that can help anticipate economic and reliability impacts to the electric power system.
-A clearer expectation of system topology will ultimately result in more accurate analyses and better coordination.
-This goal is to reinforce the importance of long-term coordination and therefore improve the ISO's ability to coordinate all planned transmission equipment outage requests by working with the PTOs and LCCs.
-The ISO's target for 2016 is for a minimum of 80% of the total transmission-outage requests to be submitted via the long-term process. - Goal: Scheduling planned transmission outages in a timely manner provides the opportunity to effectively analyze the impacts of recognized transmission equipment outages, coordinate with other planned transmission and generator outages, communicate about the impact of such outages to the day-ahead market, and disseminate timely outage information to market participants.
-This goal is to improve the coordination of all planned transmission outages.
-The target for 2016 is for at least 85% of all outages to be planned outages.
+This goal is to reinforce the importance of long-term coordination and therefore improve the ISO's ability to coordinate all planned transmission equipment outage requests by working with

+Goal: Scheduling planned transmission outages in a timely manner provides the opportunity to effectively analyze the impacts of recognized transmission equipment outages, coordinate with other planned transmission and generator outages, communicate about the impact of such outages to the day-ahead market, and disseminate timely outage information to market participants.
+This "planned outage" goal is to improve the coordination of all planned transmission outages.
+The ISO will maintain the 2019 target of at least 85% of all outages to be planned outages.

-- Goal: Providing the Day-Ahead Energy Market with accurate information on transmission system topology and capability helps the energy markets operate efficiently and effectively.
+Goal: Providing the Day-Ahead Energy Market with accurate information on transmission system topology and capability helps the energy markets operate efficiently and effectively.
 Timely notifications to the ISO of outage cancellations, before running the Day-Ahead Energy Market, enable the analysis to align with the expected conditions for the next operating day.
 Cancellation notices received before 10:00 a.m. on the day before the scheduled outage lead to more accurate transmission system topology information used to calculate the Day-Ahead Energy Market transmission limit.
 Notifications to the ISO of outage cancellations after running the Day-Ahead Energy Market could result in adjustments to generation commitment and overall production costs.
-This goal is improve timely notifications to the ISO for cancelling transmission equipment outages and increase the percentage of outages cancelled before 10:00 a.m. the day before the scheduled outage.
-The target is for the annual average of total cancellations submitted before 10:00 a.m. the day before a scheduled outage to be at least 65% in 2016. - Goal: Understanding the impact of lengthy transmission outages and how they can affect economic dispatch and system reliability necessitate sufficient notification for reviewing multiple outage periods.
+This "outage cancellation" goal is to improve timely notifications to the ISO for cancelling MTE outages and increase the percentage of outages cancelled before 10:00 a.m. the day before the scheduled outage.
+The ISO will maintain that the 2019 target for the annual average of total cancellations submitted before 10:00 a.m. the day before a scheduled outage will be at least 65% in 2019.

+• Goal: Understanding the impact of lengthy transmission outages and how they can affect economic dispatch and system reliability necessitate sufficient notification for reviewing multiple outage periods.
 The judicious scheduling of these outages provides the outage-coordination process with ample time to analyze overall system impacts.
-This goal focuses on outages for transmission lines >200 kV, for a duration >5 days.
-The target is to submit at least 98% of these outages at least 30 days before the scheduled outage date, excluding all unplanned outage requests. - Goal: This goal is to improve communication and coordination with generator(s) regarding transmission outages that could impede the generator(s)' ability to provide power to the transmission system.
-Notifications provided well in advance offer generator(s) the opportunity to schedule work coincidentally or the ability to coordinate with the LCC and ISO for repositioning to a more favorable position a transmission outage determined to have an impact.
-This metric tracks the time from when a transmission-outage request that affects generator(s) is submitted to the ISO for a reliability assessment to when the ISO sends a notification to the affected generator(s).
-The target is to communicate at least 80% of these transmission outages determined to have an impact to the affected generator(s) within 30 days of the ISO's receiving the request for the outage.
+This "FERC metric" goal focuses on outages for transmission lines >200 kV, for a duration more than five days.
+The target is to submit at least 98% of these outages at least 30 days before the scheduled outage date, excluding all unplanned outage requests.

 The frequent review of the statistics regarding outage coordination helps maintain awareness of anomalies, performance, and desired behaviors to improve strategies in planning equipment outages.
 The prompt review of behaviors observed throughout the process helps recognize areas for improvement.
-The ISO will use its stated goals, provided to the PTOs and LCCs, to cooperatively develop action plans to improve transmission-outage coordination and communications and reduce the number of unplanned transmission equipment outages by the end of 2016.
+The ISO will use its stated goals, provided to the PTOs and LCCs, to cooperatively develop action plans to improve transmission-outage coordination and communications and reduce the number of unplanned transmission equipment outages by the end of 2019.

-Appendix A

-ISO's Transmission Operating Agreements
+Appendix A ISO's Transmission Operating Agreements